HunorMarton/svg-tutorial/src/content/svg/basic-shapes.md

 title: How to Draw Basic Shapes with SVG
 component: Decoration
 description: Learn how to draw basic shaped with SVG.
 In the first example we draw a Christmas Ornament with two circles and a rectangle element.
-next:
-  title: How to Build a Christmas Tree with SVG
-  link: polygon
 ---

 SVG (Scalable Vector Graphics) has a similar syntax as HTML.
 They are both based on XML.
 Since HTML5 we can simply inline the code of an SVG image inside an HTML file like below.